 Marie Adler rings her foster mom, Judith, telling her she has been raped.
-Before that, she had tried calling her friend Connor, and it is one of her friends, who lives in another apartment in the complex, who calls 911.
-When the cops show up, she is asked to share the account with a police officer.
-As the images of the traumatic incident flash in her mind, she tells him everything, knowing how crucial it is.
-But that is not enough.
-Sometime later, the detectives arrive and she is asked to give another statement, where she has to go through the images flashing in her head one more time.
+Before that, she had tried calling her friend, Connor, and it is the friend next door who calls 911.
+The cops show up, look around her place, and ask her to narrate everything in detail.
+As the traumatic images flash in her mind, she tells them everything.
+It pains her to go through it again, but she knows how crucial it is for the investigation.
+But one time is not enough.
+Later, the detectives arrive and she is asked to give another statement, where she has to retell everything again, in excruciating detail.
 After that, she is sent to the hospital where she is checked for injuries and bruises and for giving samples.

 The procedure is invasive and takes a lot of time, but it needs to be done.
 So, she goes through with it.
-But then, a nurse asks her to go through the story again, because the hospital needs separate records, and she has to relive the experience for the third time now.
-She thinks now there is no one else left to tell, but the next day, she is called to the station and not only has to repeat the whole thing one more time but also has to write it down for the official statement.
-Meanwhile, the cops comb through her place, looking for any hard evidence they can find.
+But then, the nurse asks her to tell the whole story one more time, because the hospital needs separate records, and she has to relive the experience for the third time now.
+Marie thinks now there is no one else left to tell; but the next day, she is called to the station and not only has to repeat the whole thing all over again, but also has to write it down for the official statement.
+Meanwhile, the cops comb through her place, looking for any hard evidence.
 But the rapist has taken a lot of precautions and there is nothing they can find.